leandroberti/Extensions/README.md

 Install-Package LMB.PredicateBuilderExtension
 ```

+Or you can download this github project and copy the PredicateBuilderExtension.cs file direct into your project.

 ## LMB.PropertyExtension

 This extension contains methods for retrieving the Name value of an attribute of type System.ComponentModel.DataAnnotations.DisplayAttribute and the DisplayName value of an attribute of type System.ComponentModel.DisplayNameAttribute.